luismartinezs/todo-rabbit-app/README.md

   - Logged in users go to /
 - App
   - User logs in and can view, create, edit and delete todos
+  - Todos are stored in firestore
   - Each user has their own todos
   - One user cannot see todos from other users
+  - User can toggle todo between done and pending -> no, user simply deletes todo if it's done
+  - Changes to todos are synced with firestore

 ## Dev flow

+- Start project locally: `pnpm dev` (or `pnpm emu` in emulator mode)
 - Make changes in `dev` branch (or feature branch)
 - Push `dev` branch to remote as I work
 - Make sure new code works in localhost